shuaib88/iqfeed/README.md

 You can run it now: `docker run -e LOGIN=login -e PASSWORD=password iqfeed`.

 For transferring image between machines, you can use http://hub.docker.com.
-For example, if your account on Docker Hub is "bratchenko", you should run `docker build -t bratchenko/iqfeed .`, then `docker push bratchenko/iqfeed`.
-Then on the target machine, run `docker pull bratchenko/iqfeed` and `docker run --net="host" bratchenko/iqfeed`.
+For example, if your account on Docker Hub is "ncllc", you should run `docker build -t ncllc/iqfeed .`, then `docker push ncllc/iqfeed`.
+Then on the target machine, run `docker pull ncllc/iqfeed` and `docker run --net="host" ncllc/iqfeed`.